 Sri Lanka has everything that a traveler could possibly want.
 Adventure, spirituality, fine beaches and nightlife.
 A vacation to this destination will never disappoint.

-Have you been to Sri Lanka?
-Do you have some other suggestions of things to do?
+Do you have some other suggestions of things to do in Sri Lanka?
 We'd love to hear in the comments below.